By Tom Brown | April 06 2018

 A small but important point.
 Make sure the person editing the content is familiar with the campaign and its goals.
 These factors will often influence the way a piece of content grows out, so the more familiar that the editor is with these elements, the fewer questions they should have with the content.

-I hope these tips help you to get a firmer grasp of your content activities going forwards.
+I hope these tips give you a firmer grasp of your content activities going forwards.
 It really is an exciting area to be involved in.

-Taking steps to document and define your editorial process is just one example of how you can improve the smooth implementation of your content strategies and wider inbound marketing strategies, fuelling your business growth at this all-important time.
+Taking steps to document and define your editorial process is just one example of how you can improve the smooth implementation of an effective content strategy, fuelling your business growth at this all-important time.